Find your next adventure!

 SkiResortGuru.com will help you find the best mountain destination for you.

-Updated on the 14th of February 2024
+Updated on the 15th of January 2025

 Rating: ★★★★ 7.1 out of 10

 “Bansko is the largest ski resort in Bulgaria and with Kopaonik (Serbia), one of the best in south eastern Europe.
 Affordable accommodation, great night life and low price ski school/equipment packages are main selling points.
 Bad thing about Bansko is gondola which takes skiers/snowboarders from the village to the rest of the resort and horrible big queue.
 Slopes are best suited for beginners.
 Old part of the village is charming (small stone houses and cobbled streets) but there is lot of new development going on (big number of building sites and half-finished apartment blocks and hotels).
 Domestic and British tourists dominate the resort.
 Bansko is often compared to Borovets (second most famous Bulgarian resort).
-Find out which destination would suit you more hear.
+Find out which destination would suit you more hear.“

 PROS: Great value for money hotels, affordable food and drinks, reasonably priced ski schools, interesting night life…